Home › Know More

 6. Port of Virginia

 Strategically positioned along the eastern coast of the country, the Virginia Port is directly accessible to the Atlantic Ocean, which makes it the perfect port for container ships.
-In fact, Virginia Port can accommodate the largest container vessels in the world.
+Virginia Port covers 1864 acres and can accommodate the largest container vessels in the world.

 Port of Virginia